Sonu Hyang-hui: Early life

 She graduated from Kim Won Gyun University of Music in Pyongyang.

 Career

 She performed with the Samjiyon Band (renamed Orchestra in 2018).

 In 2012, she became the leader of the string section (and in some concerts concertmaster) of the Moranbong Band.
 She was missing from the band at times, but re-appeared for some concerts.

 Personal life

-In August 2021 she married Kim Yo-Jong.
+In August 2021 she married with Kim Yo-Jong's brother in Law.